Subject to validation

 Entry Requirements

-This award is a level 6 on the UK National Framework of Qualifications (NFQ) and comparable to a level 8 on the Irish NFQ.
+The award is a level 6 award on the UK NFQ and comparable to a level 8 on the Irish NFQ.
 Further information on comparability between Irish and UK awards can be obtained on Qualifications Can Cross Boundaries Guide

 • 4 Honours subjects at B1 or higher